The best weekend trips from San Francisco! These are my favorite weekend getaways from the city as someone who grew up in the Bay Area.

 - Kayak the sea caves around Santa Cruz Island

-- Scorpion Beach, Cavern Point Loop (2 miles), and Scorpion Canyon Loop (4.5 miles) on Santa Cruz Island
+- Enjoy Scorpion Beach and do the Cavern Point Loop (2 miles) and Scorpion Canyon Loop (4.5 miles) on Santa Cruz Island

 - Hike up to Inspiration Point and see the tide pools at Frenchy’s Cove on Anacapa Island

-- Water Canyon Beach and Torrey Pines Trail (5 miles) on Santa Rosa Island
+- Visit Water Canyon Beach and do the Torrey Pines Trail (5 miles) on Santa Rosa Island

-- Snorkeling at Anacapa’s Landing Cove and Santa Cruz’s Scorpion Beach
+- Go Snorkeling at Anacapa’s Landing Cove and Santa Cruz’s Scorpion Beach

-Looking for more San Francisco & Bay Area travel inspiration?
+Looking for more Northern California travel tips?
 Check out these related posts below!